MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 - The Farm Configuration Wizard.

-- The SharePoint the SharePoint Central Administration website website.
+- The SharePoint Central Administration website.

 - Microsoft PowerShell.

 ### Setup user administrator account

 This account is used to set up each server in your farm by running the SharePoint Products Configuration Wizard, the initial Farm Configuration Wizard, and PowerShell.
 For the examples in this article, the setup user administrator account is used for farm administration, and you can use Central Administration to manage it.
-Some configuration options, for example, configuration of the SharePoint Server 2016 Search query server, require local administration permissions.
+Some configuration options, for example, configuration of the SharePoint Server Search query server, require local administration permissions.
 The setup user administrator account requires the following permissions:

 - It must have domain user account permissions.

-- It must be a member of the local administrators group on each server in the SharePoint farm.
+- It must be a member of the local Administrators group on each server in the SharePoint farm.

 - This account must have access to the SharePoint databases.